Corporation Income Tax

 The Fed/State e-File program supports the filing/paying of all corporation annual income tax returns.
 The e-File system is supported by numerous commercial software programs.
 View the list of approved e-File software.

 Corporations that have elected S status for federal purposes are automatically treated as S corporations for Virginia purposes, and file their annual return on Form 502.
-At this time, S-corporations may file and pay electronically via PTE e-File or file a paper return.
+Beginning January 1, 2015, all S-corporations must file their returns and make all payments electronically.
+More information about S-corporation filing requirements can be found on our Pass-Through Entities page.

 A domestic corporation is any corporation that is organized and incorporated (chartered) under the laws of Virginia.
 A domestic corporation must file a Virginia income tax return each year, even if it has no income to report.